Tiberriver256/azure-devops-node-api/project-management/project-organization/implementation-plan.md

 7. **Finalization and Publication**
    - Implement feedback from reviews and testing
    - Final quality check
-   - Publish to documentation platforms
+   - Publish to GitHub repository

 ### Tools and Infrastructure

 1. **Documentation Authoring**
-   - Markdown for content creation
+   - GitHub Flavored Markdown for content creation
    - TypeDoc for API reference generation
-   - Draw.io for diagrams and visual aids
+   - Draw.io for diagrams and visual aids (exported as static images)

 2. **Version Control**
    - GitHub for documentation source control